LEDThereBeLight/intuitive-coding/_posts/2015-02-04-refactoring.md

 *(style definitions)*
 {% endhighlight %}

 Much cleaner!
-If you're familiar with Elm and HTML, you can practically just read the code and understand what's going on without having to worry about the details about how every individual element is styled.
+Now we can just read the code and understand what's happening without having to worry about the details about how every individual element on the page is styled.